 Boring navy blue website?
 Yawn.
-I’m sure we’ve all seen a billion of these.
+We’ve all seen a billion of these.
 Blue websites aren’t bad per se, but they can look dry if you’re not careful.
-They’re definitely not as horrific as the silly pink or turquoise ones (ladies razor anyone?) ones but they can look exactly like the billion other blue ones unless you choose the right tone and amount of blue.
+They’re definitely not as horrific as the sickly pink or turquoise ones (ladies razor anyone?) but they can look exactly like the billion other blue ones unless you choose the right tone and amount of blue.

 Or a 14-year-old girl

 I personally cringe when I see LOL’s, winking bracket faces or manically grinning and waving emoticons in emails or websites.
 I also subconsciously judge people who use them so, unless this is part of a ‘unique and unusual’ brand image, you can potentially alienate most of your client base.

 Saying that, there are a couple of websites I love that occasionally slip a smiley face in – but the key word here is occasionally and even then I’m tolerating them.
 I let them slide because the content on their page is awesome but a lot of people won’t.

 Your website is a serious place of business and not your chance to create something akin to a personal blog.